GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experimental setup

 \subsection{Experimental setup and hyperparameter selection details}

 Some of the graphs in our benchmark are directed.
 For our experiments, we converted directed graphs to undirected ones (by replacing each directed edge with an undirected one and then removing duplicated edges).
-We leave investigation of different ways to consider edge directions to further research.
+We leave the investigation of different ways to consider edge directions to further research.

 We train all models 10 times with different random seeds to compute the mean and standard deviation of model performance, except for our largest datasets \texttt{pokec-regions}, \texttt{web-traffic}, \texttt{web-fraud}, \texttt{web-topics}, for which we train all models 5 times.
 We train all our GNNs in a full-batch setting, i.e., we do not use any subgraph sampling techniques and train the models on the full graph.
 Our ResMLP baseline is implemented in the same codebase as our GNNs and thus is also trained in the full-batch setting.
+All the experiments were run on an NVIDIA Tesla A100 80GB GPU, except for GBDTs, which were trained on AMD EPYC CPUs.